nekeal/ansible-role-certbot/README.md

 ### Automatic Certificate Generation

-Currently there is one built-in method for generating new certificates using this role: `standalone`.
-Other methods (e.g. using nginx or apache and a webroot) may be added in the future.
+Currently there are two built-in methods for generating new certificates using this role: `standalone` and `webroot`.
+Other methods (e.g. using nginx or apache) may be added in the future.

 **For a complete example**: see the fully functional test playbook in [molecule/default/playbook-standalone-nginx-aws.yml](molecule/default/playbook-standalone-nginx-aws.yml).

     certbot_create_if_missing: false
     certbot_create_method: standalone

 Set `certbot_create_if_missing` to `yes` or `True` to let this role generate certs.
-Set the method used for generating certs with the `certbot_create_method` variable—current allowed values include: `standalone`.
+Set the method used for generating certs with the `certbot_create_method` variable—current allowed values include: `standalone`, `webroot`.

+    certbot_create_method: webroot
+    certbot_webroot_path: /var/www/html
+    certbot_reload_web_service_name: nginx

+For webroot method you need to specify `certbot_webroot_path` where challege's files will be stored and need to be served by your web server.
+You will also want to provide name of web service so it could be reloaded after issuing certificates.

     certbot_admin_email: email@example.com